fieldtrip/website/tutorial/scripting.md

 ## Batching

-In the end we'll end up with a collection of several functions, either depending on the output of previous functions (e.g. preprocessing or artifact rejection) while others could in principle be called in parallel (e.g. averaging per condition or per subject).
+In the end we'll end up with a collection of several functions, either depending on the output of previous functions (e.g., preprocessing or artifact rejection) while others could in principle be called in parallel (e.g., averaging per condition or per subject).
 This could result in an analysis pipeline such as this (simplified) on

 {% include image src="/assets/img/tutorial/scripting/pipeline.jpg" width="600" %}